Netflix/falcor/_includes/homepage.md

 </div>

-### Things to check out in the current site draft:
+### Things to check out in the current site draft (newest first):

+Menus for both mobile and desktop are fully styled.

 There are some syntax highlighting examples on the getting started pages.